 There is no peace, saith the LORD, unto the wicked.Isaiah 48:22

 That day in 2012, the Selatis had singled out Mr T. The other, remaining two Mapogos ran away.

 When the camera crew reached the area, they found Mr T severely injured, lying down in what appears to be the gutter, with his paws stretched out in a submissive posture.
 Surrounding him were the Selatis.
 They would take turns every few minutes attacking him from all directions.
 It is very interesting that the Selatis had pierced the lower back of Mr T, and broken his spine to paralyse him (ref.
 7).

-Remember, normally lions do not fight to the death.
-Normally, one side would give ground and the other would let the losing side go away.
-But here, as with the Majingilanes, there would be no mercy.
+Here, as with the Majingilanes, there would be no mercy.
 The reign of the Mapogos would be brought to an end that day, once and for all.